DaddyNexus/Elvator/README.md

 Its a (elevator plugin)

 # About
-> A ui pops up with how many floors u configure
+> A ui pops up with how many floors u configure,
 > you click the floor you wanna go to and it will tp you there
-> You can make a zone so when a player walks in there the ui pops up
+> ,You can make a zone so when a player walks in there the ui pops up,
 > or u can assign it to a id and they just punch or point at it
 # Configuration
 ```xml